inrupt/artifact-generator/README.md

 ## Create a front-end Javascript artifact

-Run the generator using a public demo vocabulary, in this case a simple Pet Rock vocabulary provided by inrupt, telling it not to prompt for any input (i.e. `--noprompt`), and asking for a bundled Javascript artifact (i.e.
+Run the LIT Artifact Generator using a public demo vocabulary, in this case the simple Pet Rock vocabulary provided by inrupt, telling it not to prompt for any input (i.e. `--noprompt`), and asking for a bundled (i.e. WebPack'ed) Javascript artifact (i.e. via the `--supportBundling` command-line flag):
-`supportBundling`):

 ```shell
 lit-artifact-generator generate --inputResources https://team.inrupt.net/public/vocab/PetRock.ttl --noprompt --supportBundling
 ```

 This generates an artifact, and runs Webpack to bundle all of it's dependencies.
 Everything is generated into the default `Generated` directory, and bundled into the `Generated/SourceCodeArtifacts/Javascript/dist` directory.

 If you copy-and-paste the following HTML into a new file in the directory from which you ran the Artifact Generator (i.e. te directory which should now have a `Generated` directory within it)...

 ```html
 <html>